8 creative ways to build credit card rewards points quickly

 8. Get creative with sitters, contractors.
 Ask your nanny, house cleaner, pet sitter and yard man if you can pay them with American Express gift cards instead of cash, Dubash suggests.
 Or see if you can pay them through Paypal, Venmo or Amazon Payments.
 Another way to rack up points: If you're doing a lot of work on your house and you trust your contractor, give him your credit card to buy what he needs for the job.

-See related: Mint bans $1 coin trick that let rewards credit cards rack up points, Beware of opening, closing cards quickly to get rewards points, How to keep track of all those rewards points, 8 ways to maximize your credit card rewards points, Great credit score means you should reap rewards
+See related: Getting the most value for your hotel rewards points, How to keep track of all those rewards points, 8 ways to maximize your credit card rewards points, Great credit score means you should reap rewards